 The RM is finalizing a detailed project proposal for Reinfeld and Schanzenfeld.
 The proposal will address concerns raised by residents in our 2019 community survey, including the need for manageable costs and timelines.

 If the Reinfeld-Schanzenfeld extension moves forward, one of our goals is to provide far more flexibility as to when existing homes would be required to hook up to the new system.
-We have asked the Manitoba government to extend the time frame beyond the usual five-year window.

 We are also exploring ideas to help property owners reduce and manage all costs – for example, through discounts for early hook-up, financing assistance and options to defer most costs.
+Those wanting to connect would need to have their existing tank and pump inspected.
+Should the tank and/or pump need to be upgraded, that would be a separate cost to the homeowner.

 How to learn more